SaudKh007/HR-Analytics-SQL-Project/README.md

 - Data Cleaning Techniques
 - Exploratory Data Analysis (EDA)

-- ## Data Quality Observations
+ ## Data Quality Observations

 During data validation, an inconsistency was identified between the **Employee Status**, **Exit Date**, and **Termination Type** columns.

-Examples of the observed issue:
+### Observations

-- Exit Date was available while Employee Status was marked as **Active**.
+- Some records contained an **Exit Date** while the **Employee Status** was marked as **Active**.
-- Some employees had a **Termination Type** (e.g., Resignation, Retirement, Voluntary, or Involuntary) but their Employee Status was still **Active**.
+- Some employees had a **Termination Type** (e.g., Resignation, Retirement, Voluntary, or Involuntary), but their **Employee Status** was still **Active**.

+### Decision

-After investigation, these records were intentionally left unchanged because the original dataset did not include business rules defining the relationship between these fields.
-Updating the values would have required unsupported assumptions, which could compromise the integrity of the original data.
+These records were intentionally left unchanged because the original dataset did not include business rules defining the relationship between these fields.
+Updating the values would have required unsupported assumptions and could have compromised the integrity of the original data.

-Instead of modifying the source data, the inconsistency was documented as a **Data Quality Observation**, following professional data validation practices.
+Instead of modifying the source data, the inconsistency was documented as a **Data Quality Observation**, following professional data validation and data governance practices.

   ## 📊 Business Questions Solved